Forecasting is the only reliable way to know what's safe to spend from your checking account. Here's the formula that gives you a specific answer.

 March 10, 2026

-You open your banking app and see $4,200.
-That's the number on the screen.
+Here’s why that matters.
+You open your banking app and see $4,200 as your current balance.
 But you know it's not really $4,200 — not in any useful sense.
 Rent is due in six days.
 Your car payment autopays next Thursday.
-Your credit card payment is coming up on the 15th.
-Some portion of that $4,200 is already spoken for by those obligations.
-The rest — if there is any rest — is what you could actually use.
+Your credit card bill hits on the 15th.
+Some portion of that $4,200 is already spoken for.
+The rest — if there is any ‘rest’ — is what you could actually spend or move out of your checking account.

-But how much?
-Your bank shows you one number — the total — without distinguishing between the money that's committed to upcoming bills and the money that's genuinely available.
+How much?
+Your bank doesn’t tell you.
+It shows one number — the total — without distinguishing the money committed to upcoming bills from the money that's genuinely available.
 So you're left guessing.
-And because the cost of guessing wrong (an overdraft, a bounced payment, the stress of scrambling to cover a gap) feels worse than the cost of guessing conservatively (leaving money idle), most people default to doing nothing.
-The money sits.
-The question goes unanswered.
+And because the cost of guessing wrong (an overdraft, a bounced payment) feels worse than the cost of being conservative (leaving money idle), most people default to doing nothing.

 The second type is uncommitted money — surplus above and beyond what's needed to cover everything that's coming.
 This is what's actually safe to spend, move to savings, or use however you want.

 Your bank doesn't separate these.
 When you see $4,200, you might have $500 of genuinely uncommitted cash, or $1,500, or almost nothing.
-The balance can't tell you which, because it's a point-in-time snapshot — it reflects every transaction that has posted to your account as of this moment.
-It's perfectly accurate as a historical record.
-But the question "what's safe to spend?" isn't a question about the past.
-It's a question about the future: after all my upcoming obligations are met, how much will be left?
-A backward-looking snapshot can't answer a forward-looking question.
+The balance doesn’t tell you which, because it reflects every transaction that has posted to your account as of this moment — a perfectly accurate historical record, but the wrong tool for a forward-looking question.

 To actually answer the question, you need a way to separate the committed money from the uncommitted money.
-And the only way to do that is to look forward — to project your balance through everything that's coming and see what's left.
+The only way to do that is to look forward — to project your balance through everything that's coming and see what's left.

 If the balance can't answer the question because it's backward-looking, the answer has to come from something forward-looking.
 You need to project your balance into the future — through your committed outflows and incoming income — to see what's actually going to happen.
 You need a checking account cash flow forecast.
 Here's the method, step by step.

-Layer in everything you know is coming over the next 30 to 60 days.
+Layer in everything you know is coming over the next 2 months.
 Your paychecks and their deposit dates.
 Rent.
 Car payment.
 Insurance.
 Your credit card bill.
 Any one-time expenses you're expecting.
 The more complete this picture, the more accurate the answer — which is why systematically identifying every recurring transaction in your checking account is one of the most critical steps in this process.

 Starting from today's balance, simulate what happens as each income and expense event hits.
 Day by day, your balance rises when income arrives and falls when expenses withdraw.
 This creates a projected trajectory — a picture of how your checking balance will evolve over the coming weeks.